olarerin/metaPlotR/README.md

 # metaPlotR
 A Perl/R pipeline for plotting metagenes.
-Download the tutorial "MetaPlotR_tutorial.html"
+Download the tutorial "MetaPlotR_tutorial.html" for instructions and an introduction.